starbased-co/super-stt/README.md

 git clone https://github.com/jorge-menjivar/super-stt.git
 cd super-stt

+# The Desktop application to manage settings and models
+just install-app

+# (Optional) COSMIC Desktop applet to show visualizations
+just install-applet

-# (Required) The Daemon and CLI tool
+# The Daemon and CLI tool
 just install-daemon
 # (Suggestion) If you have an NVIDIA GPU with CUDA installed, build with CUDA acceleration instead to load models onto the GPU
 # just install-daemon --cuda
 # (Suggestion) If you have an NVIDIA GPU with CUDA and cuDNN installed, build with cuDNN acceleration instead for better performance
 # just install-daemon --cudnn

-# (Recommended) The Desktop application to manage settings and models
-just install-app

-# (Optional) COSMIC Desktop applet to show visualizations
-just install-applet
 ```

 ## ⌨️ Shortcuts